Exit Planning for California Wholesale Distribution Business Owners

 The Advantage of a Certified Business Broker

 A certified business broker will help you with all of the steps above.
-They can help you get your finances in order and getting an accurate business valuation.
+They can help you get your finances in order and get an accurate business valuation.
 When you’re ready to sell your California wholesale distribution business, a certified business broker can help you find the right buyer at the right time.